Washing your face with coconut oil? Gotta be kidding, right?

 You can wash your face with coconut oil twice a day.
 Once in the morning and once before bed at night.
 Or if you’re lazy, once a day at least.

-Washing your face with coconut oil can help treat acne too if you’re plagued with acne.
+Washing your face with coconut oil is good for acne too if you’re plagued with acne.
 In this case, I would recommend twice a day.

 In case you get breakouts after washing your face with coconut oil, look back on your diet.
 If your diet is clean, like you’re taking only plant-based food and whole food, then it could be that your skin is allergic to coconut oil.
 This may be rare but it does happen.